 File a claim with your insurance provider

 Once you have all the details, file a claim with your insurance company and provide documentation to your state’s workers’ compensation agency.
-Note that your claim should include information about the employee's injury or illness, medical treatment received and any other relevant details.
-It's important to file the claim as soon as possible to avoid delays in the process.
+Your claim should include information about the employee's injury or illness, medical treatment and other relevant details.
+File the claim as soon as possible to avoid delays in the process.

 Wait for approval from your insurance provider